 A personal headshot is an important part of your branding.
 Your image, which should convey who you are and what you do, should be consistent across all channels.
 It’s important to take a photo that really reflects who you are.
 Old, staged headshots have been out of the question for a while now.
 Photographers instead prefer taking more natural and relaxed photos that showcase people’s truest selves.
 This page contains tips on posing and taking great headshots to help you with this endeavor.

 - Don’t take yourself too seriously – that’s not something you really want to do.
 Work on being more relatable by showing some personality and cracking a smile.

-- Don’t use too many filters or enhancements in Photoshop or on Instagram to edit your photos.
+- Don’t use too many filters or enhancements in Photoshop or Instagram to edit your photos.
 It will only make you look like a different person and won’t be doing you any favors.

 - Regardless of what you look like, don’t submit a headshot that has other people’s body parts cropped out around your face.

 - Lighting is important when you’re using natural light.
-If you shooting at midday, the strong light creates harsh shadows.
+If you shoot at midday, the strong light creates harsh shadows.
 If you’re indoors, try sitting near a window and turning on artificial lights to get better shots.

 - To make your image stand out, use a minimal background.
 A white wall or tree – pick one and make sure the background is not bigger than you are.

 - Avoid wearing any piece of clothing with words on it, and use solid colors or understated patterns instead.
 Words and flashy patterns will distract viewers from appreciating the beauty of your profile!